Jenidevops/Age-Calculator/README.md

 ✅ Clean & modern layout

-✅ Great for learning DOM manipulation & date handling
+✅ Perfect for learning DOM manipulation & date handling

 🚀 How to Use